Rick Simpson Oil Tolerance Guide

 What Is RSO?

 RSO, or Rick Simpson Oil, is a cannabis oil extract via ethanol.
-RSO has a very high concentration of THC, commonly around 20%, and is a “full spectrum” distillate meaning it contains a range of cannabinoids naturally found in the cannabis plant.
+RSO has a very high concentration of THC, commonly around 20%, and is a “full spectrum” distillate, meaning it contains a range of cannabinoids naturally found in the cannabis plant.

 The Value of RSO